 The vision test can be taken at the DHSMV, at a licensed Florida doctor’s office, or at a federally established veterans’ hospital.
 If taken outside the DHSMV, the test must be administered by a medical doctor, osteopathic physician, or an optometrist.
 You must pass with a vision of 20/40 or better.
 The DHSMV will not accept exam results from doctors licensed out of state.

-After the DHSMV has accepted your documents, fees, vision test results, you will be ready to get your new Florida driver’s license!
+After the DHSMV has accepted your documents, fees, vision test results, you will be ready to get your new driver’s license!
 However, the Department must take time to create your new physical card and include information such as your name, new address, weight, height, and more.

 Your permanent physical driver’s license will arrive within 7 to 10 business days at the address you provided at the DHSMV.
 However, your temporary license is a perfectly valid credential to use while operating motor vehicles or simply identifying yourself whenever necessary.